Czech radicals confront Soviet tanks in Prague, August 20, 1968.

 Write a one-page essay on what this artifact represents and how it amplifies or perhaps contradicts A People's History's overview of 1945-1979--that is, the "Long Sixties."

 Please double-space the essay and use 12-point typeface.
 The length should be about 325, words, not counting the heading.

 The essay is due September 10 at our seminar meeting.
 Bring your artifact--or a photo of your artifact--to the meeting too.
 Be ready to present it and your essay to the class.

 Thursday, October 11 - The Eros Effect

-Read George Katsiaficas, The Imagination of the New Left, Parts I and II, pp. 3-173 (chapters 1-4).
+Read George Katsiaficas, The Global Imagination of 1968, foreword, preface, and pp. 1-210.
 Here, you will learn about what Katsificas (following the philosopher Herbert Marcuse) calls the "politics of eros"and the "eros effect"--respectively, radical politics based on a sense of limitless possibility and great waves of activism that express such politics.
 You will also find a global survey of such uprisings in 1968-1970.